 Marilyn “Mantei” Tremaine is widely regarded as one of the earliest and most prominent leaders in the field of Human-Computer Interaction.
 During her distinguished career, Tremaine pioneered the application of digital media to a variety of problems, served as a mentor to multiple generations of students, and contributed to foundation of the ACM’s Special Interest Group on Computer-Human Interaction (SIGCHI), the premier international society for professionals, academics, and students with a shared interest in human-technology and human-computer interaction.

 Tremaine’s educational background combined several disciplines, including business, cognitive psychology, computer science, and sociology.
-This interdisciplinary background served her well as she pursued her career in human-computer interaction.
+During her two years at CMU, Allen Newell had a significant impact on her understanding of HCI.
+This interdisciplinary background served her well as she made a career in human-computer interaction.
 As an assistant professor at the University of Michigan, Tremaine conducted research on Database Interfaces and the integration of HCI into software engineering while teaching courses in Information Systems, networking, HCI, and decision support systems.
 During her time at Rutgers University, Tremaine developed and led a new Masters in Business Science degree, User Experience Design (UXD).
 The program uniquely prepares its students for careers in HCI through multiple projects, ample one-on-one mentoring, and frequent guest lectures from professionals in the field.

 In 2005, Tremaine received the CHI Lifetime Service Award, recognizing her contributions to the foundation and growth of SIGHCI.
 As “founding mother” of SIGCHI and the CHI conferences, Tremaine was active in all early CHI conferences, served as a member of various SIGCHI committees, and chaired the CHI 86, CSCW 92, and ASSETS conferences.
 She served as President of SIGCHI from 1998 to 2002.